ErebAsh/cradle/README.md

 ## Very Important Note
-Don't forget to start the repo if you're visiting this(⁠~⁠￣⁠³⁠￣⁠)⁠~
+Don't forget to leave a star behind for the repo if you're visiting this